Thejas775/Vision-AI-Google-Solution-Challenge-2024/README.md

 3. Run `python main.py`.
 4. The program will guide you through recording audio, facial recognition, and interacting with the API.

-**Additional Notes:**

-* This is a basic implementation and can be further customized and extended.
-* Consider ethical implications and responsible use of facial recognition technology.
-* Ensure proper API key and authentication for the GenerativeAI model.

-**I hope this README provides a clear overview of the project.
-Feel free to reach out if you have any questions!**